Shuffle/Singul/README.md

 **Reliable Translations:**
 - For your input AND output, we store the format and know how to translate it after successful requests.
 This is then reusable in subsequent requests
+- Singul ensures all input fields ARE in the request, or fails out.
+You can modify the relevant files to update the body you want to send if this occurs after up to 5 request failures.

 **Stable Connections & stored authentication:**
 - Singul is based on how we built [Shuffle](https://shuffler.io) and how we connect to APIs.
 We use the knowledge of Shuffle, including apps, categories, tags, actions, authentication mechanisms, code and more.